luongs/8tracks_gemFinder/README.md

 * Implement form to allow user input and search for tags
 * Display return queries on webpage
 * Dictionary must display all values instead of just one
-* Sessions have been enabled
+* Sessions have been enabled for query input text and check boxes

 ================
 To consider: